• Skip to primary navigation

 In this heat, an iced cup of Cha Yen with chewy tapioca pearls is going to be such a sweet treat.
 It takes a mere few minutes, so have fun trying to make this drink for your next gathering!
 We guarantee that this sweet treat will make your guests happy.

-We hope you enjoyed this quick and easy guide to making Thai tea boba!
-For more of these recipes, you should follow us on Instagram @honestfoodtalks.
+We hope you enjoyed this quick and easy guide to making Thai tea boba.
+For more of these recipes, you can subscribe to us on the Honest Food Talks YouTube channel.

 Vegan tip: